Decoding the Conversion: 1.7 fl oz to ml and Understanding Liquid Measurement

 -

 Can I use an online converter for this calculation?
 Yes, numerous online converters are available, offering quick and easy conversion between fluid ounces and milliliters.
-However, understanding the underlying conversion process is crucial for building a strong foundation in measurement.
+That said, understanding the underlying conversion process is crucial for building a strong foundation in measurement.

 -